Denmark Copenhagen

 Why should you visit Copenhagen?

-Copenhagen is one of the coolest cities in the world.
+Copenhagen is one of the most exciting cities in the world.

 Okay, we might be a bit biased as we were both born and raised here.

-Whether you’re just visiting for a weekend or consider moving here for a job or as an exchange student.
+Whether you’re just visiting for a weekend or considering moving here for a job or as an exchange student, there are countless reasons to fall in love with Denmark’s beautiful capital.

 There’s so much to do and see!